 "I don't want to do Transfiguration stuff right now.
 Or History of Magic."

 "Then how about focusing on something you don't particularly like?
 Like Muggle Studies."

 "Aw, you don't like my class?" asked a voice behind him.

-"You might want to follow your brother's advice," he continued, scanning the nearest shelf and placing the book back.
+"You might want to follow your brother's advice," he continued, scanning the nearest shelf and placing the book back in its right spot.
 "You're not too bad at Muggle Studies, but you'd do well to improve.
 You are planning on taking my N.E.W.T. class next year, right?"

 "I'll take that as a 'no,'" Finch–Fletchley remarked with a chuckle.
 "You should reconsider.
 You could do better, but I think you provide an…interesting insight."